dbt-labs/docs.getdbt.com/website/docs/docs/core/connect-data-platform/teradata-setup.md

 * `merge`
 * `valid_history` (early access)

+:::info
-> * To learn more about dbt incremental strategies please check [the dbt incremental strategy documentation](/docs/build/incremental-strategy).
+- To learn more about dbt incremental strategies, refer to [the dbt incremental strategy documentation](/docs/build/incremental-strategy).
 > * To learn more about `valid_history` incremental strategy please check [Teradata configs](/reference/resource-configs/teradata-configs).

 ### Commands